datacommonsorg/website/custom_dc/README.md

 Since we've not specified an `ADMIN_SECRET` yet, leave it blank.

 Loading the data may take a few seconds.
-Once it is successful, you can visit the variables explorer (http://localhost:8080/tools/statvar) and other tools again to explore the custom data that you just loaded.
+Once it is successful, you can visit the timeline explorer (http://localhost:8080/tools/timeline) and other tools again to explore the custom data that you just loaded.

 The custom data that was used here was specified in the `docker run` command (`-v $PWD/custom_dc/sample:/userdata`).